devluxor/buzzle/DESIGN.md

 | User         | Private Message | 1:M                  |
 | Conversation | User            | M:M                  |

 Probably, the most arguable point in this approach is the inclusion of a `conversations` table.
 Why not just grouping the private messages by user 'a' and user 'b' to load all the ongoing conversations between the current user and others?
-We could
+For example, we could do something like

 ## Other design choices